lufinkey/pseuplex/README.md

 This is an unofficial project that is **NOT** endorsed by or associated with Plexinc.

+**NOTE:*** Unfortunately, letterboxd recently added cloudflare protection, so those features will need to be updated to work again.

 ## Features

 - ### Customizable "Dashboard" Section